perriera/for_interfaces/linux/README.md

 #### Alternate Case
 #### Windows 10/11
-While it is possible to use Linux on Windows 10/11 through [multipass](https://multipass.run/), [VirtualBox](https://virtualbox.org), [Parallels Desktop](https://parallels.com), [WSL/WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) or [Docker](https://www.docker.com) you will have to work out the details on your own as the specific steps to do so keep changing with each upgrade of Windows.
+While it is possible to use Linux on Windows 10/11 through [multipass](https://multipass.run/), [VirtualBox](https://virtualbox.org), [Parallels Desktop](https://parallels.com), [WSL/WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) or [Docker](https://www.docker.com) you will have to work out the details on your own as the specific steps to do so keep changing with each and every upgrade.
 > However the approach recommended is to merely install VSC onto the Windows 10/11 environment by itself.
 With just a SSH public key generated for remotely accessing a Linux box either on the web or anywhere on the network.
 In this way almost no additional packages or modifications to settings are required for the delicate Windows 10/11 environment.
 Moreover, backing up and restoring the actual development environment is all but completely independent of Windows 10/11.

 - Install Windows 10/11 on your computer natively